 Figure 37-7— SMD BSS transition preparation and execution procedures

 (#3922)(#2010) A non-AP MLD prepares one or more candidate target AP MLDs within an SMD by sending a separate ST preparation request for each candidate target AP MLD.
 If a SMD BSS transition preparation was successful with one or more candidate target AP MLDs, then the non-AP MLD shall attempt SMD BSS transition execution with only one of those target AP MLDs at a time.
 If the attempted SMD BSS transition execution fails, the non-AP MLD may attempt SMD BSS transition execution with another prepared AP MLD.
-[TBD on policy indication from the AP on multiple target AP MLDs preparation].
+A non-AP MLD may send a ST preparation request to prepare more target AP MLDs even when it exceeds the Max Number Of Prepared Target AP MLDs specified in the SMD Information element.
+However, the target AP MLD may reject such request in the ST preparation.

 Target links preparation